Staff

 Amanda Adams

-Amanda also served as a testing coordinator in Bedford County, working to streamline comprehensive testing and diagnostic results in order to better align instruction to student needs.
+At 26, Amanda became the executive director of a Bedford, VA nonprofit focused on infrastructure revitalization, business recruitment, economic development, and stimulating long-term growth and investment in the region.
+Simultaneously, Amanda also served as a testing coordinator for Bedford County schools.
+She worked diligently to streamline comprehensive testing and diagnostic results in order to better align instruction to student needs.
 Amanda was also able to formalize a data input and tracking method to ensure IEP and 504 students received all necessary testing accommodations in real-time.
-She left Bedford to work as an instructional specialist for adult education in Fairfax County, enabling her to train educators and assist adult students in their pursuit of high school completion.

 Amanda has a Bachelor of Arts in Sociology and a Master’s Degree in Public Policy from the University of Virginia.
 She currently lives in Front Royal with her husband Mickey, a high school social studies teacher for Prince William County, and their son Grover.
-They also have two furbabies, Cali the cat and Major the boxer.
+They also have two furbabies, Cali the cat and Loki the boxer.

 Sandy Wilborn